Self-consistent Hubble expansion in exponential teleparallel gravity: confrontation with recent observations: Observational Data and Methodological Framework

-Baryon Acoustic Oscillations(BAO) arise as relic imprints of primordial sound waves propagating through the photon–baryon plasma of the early universe, manifesting today as a preferred clustering scale in the large-scale distribution of galaxies.
-Serving as a cosmological “standard ruler,” BAO provide precise measurements of cosmic distances and impose stringent constraints on the expansion history of the universe.
-By complementing supernovae and cosmic chronometers, BAO play a pivotal role in constraining the properties of dark energy and testing possible extensions of the standard $\Lambda$CDM framework.
-In particular, BAO observations are instrumental for probing both the angular diameter distance as a function of redshift and the redshift dependence of the Hubble parameter.
-These measurements are commonly expressed in terms of the dimensionless ratio
+Baryon Acoustic Oscillations (BAO) arise from sound waves in the photon-baryon plasma of the early universe, leaving a characteristic scale in the large-scale distribution of matter.
+This scale acts as a standard ruler, enabling precise measurements of cosmic distances and providing strong constraints on the expansion history of the universe.
+BAO observations are sensitive to both the transverse and radial directions, allowing independent determination of the comoving angular diameter distance $D_M(z)$ and the Hubble distance $D_H(z)=c/H(z)$.